Prateek-P1/ML_Mini_Project_Sem_5/ReadMe.md

 - If you want to swap models, update the constants in `demo_sentiment.py` to point to different files inside `trained_models_archive`.

-If you want, I can also adapt this script to use a DNN (.h5) model or a different vectorizer.
 # SENTI-MD: Machine Learning for IMDb Sentiment Analysis

 ## SENTI-MD - AI-Powered Sentiment Classification